 A true paradise for relaxation and luxury.
 Among st other attractions, the Free State is also known for its Museum in Bloemfontein established in 1877 as well as the Naval Hill.
 A must-visit South African province.

 Eastern Cape Province

-As the second-largest province in South Africa, the Eastern Cape is the home of former president Nelson Mandela who becomes the first democratically elected president in South African in 1994 but not only that it is also the place of many struggle heroes such as Steve Biko.
+As the second-largest province in South Africa, the Eastern Cape is the home of former president Nelson Mandela who became the first democratically elected president in South African in 1994, but not only that, it is also the place of many struggle heroes such as Steve Biko.

-With its cultural and heritage firmly rooted from the Xhosa people of South Africa this province stands out for its beautiful scenery and varies other destinations that appeal to travellers.
+With its cultural and heritage firmly rooted from the Xhosa people of South Africa, this province stands out for its beautiful scenery and various other destinations that appeal to travelers.

 These include the wilderness with the Addo Elephant Park which is dedicated to the protection of elephants as well as the Mountain Zebra National Park which is dedicated to the protection of the Zebra.

 The wilderness can be found in the Eastern Cape in their numbers not just for select species but for all animals.
 The Eastern Cape is also home to various beaches with places like Port Elizabeth, Jeffrey’s Bay, East London and so much more offering one beach experiences to last a lifetime.